theoarvin/Arvinberod_Theo_p12_032023/front-end/README.md

  npm install to install project dependencies

- ​Go to the folder projet12 with visual ,open the console and type `npm start` it will as you if you want to lunch the serveur on port 3001 , press Y
+ type `npm start` it will as you if you want to lunch the serveur on port 3001 , press Y ​
-​